 and ended every fight carrying the flag of his motto, “We Are All One”:

-I think Sudo is especially interesting, though, for the way he moves.
-Sudo started wrestling in high-school, and later moved to the United States where he attained a Brazilian Jiu-Jitsu black belt (a level of very high expertise).
+Sudo is especially interesting for the way he moves.
+Sudo started wrestling in high-school, and later moved to the United States where he attained a Brazilian Jiu-Jitsu black belt.

 During his UFC debut at UFC 38 at the Royal Albert Hall in London, Sudo faced off against English fighter Leigh Remedios.
 In the first minute of the second round, Sudo (with darker hair) executed a hip throw against Remedios and achieved side control: